A2-Collaboration/ant/README.md

 directory at `../APLCONpp`, then create the build directory at `../APLCONpp/build`.
 This way CMake will automatically detect it.

-See also the detailed steps described in the [Wiki](https://github.com/A2-Collaboration-dev/ant/wiki/How-to-Install#install-aplcon-with-c-wrapper).
+See also the detailed steps described in the corresponding [Wiki section](https://github.com/A2-Collaboration-dev/ant/wiki/How-to-Install#install-aplcon-with-c-wrapper).

 ### ant